ResearchComputing/RCAMP/README.md

 $ docker-compose run --rm --entrypoint "python3" rcamp-uwsgi manage.py migrate
 $ docker-compose run --rm --entrypoint "python3" rcamp-uwsgi manage.py createsuperuser
 ```
+The name, password, and email needed by the createsuperuser script can be whatever you like.
+You should now be able to view the webpage at localhost:8000.

 ## Writing and Running Tests
 Documentation on use of the RCAMP test framework can be found in the RCAMP Wiki [Test Framework page](https://github.com/ResearchComputing/RCAMP/wiki/Test-Framework).